Jiggalag713/db_comparator/improvments_and_bugs.md

 *[ ] helpers/df_compare_helper.py:40:5: W0511: TODO: clarify, how I can dynamically set indexes for different tables (fixme) *[ ] helpers/df_compare_helper.py:52:9: W0511: TODO: add logic for comparing non-identically labeled DataFrame object (fixme) *[ ] ui_elements/advanced_line_edits.py:11:9: W0511: TODO: [improve] add possibility for useful redacting of schema columns parameter (fixme)
-*[ ] ui_elements/line_edits.py:33:9: W0511: TODO: commenting of strings like this disables autoconnection to db feature (fixme)
 *[ ] Pylint should be run before commit and shouldn't grant commit if errors.
 *[ ] Write abstract classes for ui elements, and inherit main and advanced window elements from this class (made them dataclasses)
 Idea for abstract classes 2 methods.
 One of them should be set_tooltips